 You can see this more clearly from the image above, which shows the Bumper case (S20217-8, left) compared to the Microtor case (20360-3, right).

-The other obvious difference is the mounting of the plexiglass, where the Microtor 20360 utilises a taller, rounded-edge plexi, and the S20217 plexi is flatter and the edge sits flush with the case (read this short article for a summary of the early plexi mounting differences).
+The other obvious difference is the mounting of the plexiglass, where the Microtor 20360 utilises a taller, rounded-edge plexi, and the S20217 plexi is flatter and the edge sits almost flush with the case (read this short article for a summary of the early plexi mounting differences).

 They also give different feel on the wrist.
 Some prefer the smooth wind of the microtor, whereas others prefer to occasionally feel the thud of the rotor hitting bumper springs – it definitely reminds you that you’re wearing a mechanical wristwatch!